 We can search for anything online, order any product and there comes a need to introspect between the need and the want, which we tend to ignore.
-Resulting in more stuffs and small storage space in house, more belongingness then its usage.
+Resulting in more stuff and small storage space in a house, more belongingness then its usage.

-We want a car, then we want a big car, we dream of dream house then purchase so many stuffs that our dream house starts screaming out of space.
+We want a car, then we want a big car, we dream of dream house then purchase so much stuff that our dream house starts screaming out of space.

 We can start decluttering from small things, like our wardrobe, our kitchen storage, our office desks or if you are determined enough then may be the entire house.